citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolTraditionalDetailResponseModel.md

 HasPersonalvDiskStorage returns a boolean if a field has been set.

+### SetPersonalvDiskStorageNil

+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetPersonalvDiskStorageNil(b bool)`

+ SetPersonalvDiskStorageNil sets the value for PersonalvDiskStorage to be an explicit nil

+### UnsetPersonalvDiskStorage
+`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetPersonalvDiskStorage()`

+UnsetPersonalvDiskStorage ensures that no value is present for PersonalvDiskStorage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)